fuzunist/testing_case/README.md

         -   An unusual spike in total requests or credit consumption (e.g., >3x the previous week).
         -   A sudden increase in the failure rate for a specific model, style, or size.
     -   The findings are stored in an `anomalies` array within the report document, making it easy to monitor system health.

+### 3. Architectural Refinements

+-   **Single Point of Routing**: Originally, the system had a multi-layered routing mechanism split between `functions_wrapper.py` and `main.py`.
+This has been refactored to a single, clear routing implementation in `functions_wrapper.py`.
+This change simplifies the request lifecycle, reduces code duplication, and makes the system easier to debug and maintain.
+-   **Consistent Response Handling**: A bug was identified where manually triggering the scheduled `scheduleWeeklyReport` function resulted in an empty HTTP response.
+This was due to an incompatibility between the response object generated by a scheduled function and the response handling logic in the wrapper.
+The fix involved manually constructing a standard Flask response, ensuring that all API endpoints, regardless of their trigger type, provide consistent and reliable JSON outputs.
+-   **Environment-Driven Configuration**: Key operational parameters, such as the AI model's failure rate, have been externalized from the code and are now configurable via environment variables (e.g., `AI_DEFAULT_FAILURE_RATE`).
+This follows the best practice of separating configuration from code, which is critical for managing different deployment environments (development, staging, production) and improves the system's overall flexibility.

 ---